 The objective of the MSA is to determine whether the mitigation strategies developed for Order EA-12-049 can still be implemented given the reevaluated hazard levels.
-If it was determined that the mitigation strategies could not be implemented for the reevaluated hazard levels, the MSA could provide other options such as performing additional evaluations, modifying existing mitigation strategies, or developing alternate mitigation strategies or targeted mitigation strategies to address the reevaluated hazard levels at Ginna.
+If it was determined that the mitigation strategies could not be implemented for the reevaluated hazard levels, the MSA could provide other options such as performing additional evaluations, modifying existing mitigation strategies, or developing alternate mitigation strategies or targeted mitigation strategies to address the reevaluated hazard levels at St. Lucie.
 In Revision 1 to JLD-ISG-2012-01, the NRC endorsed industry-developed guidance contained in Appendices G and H of NEI 12-06, Revision 2 (Reference 7.5) for completing the MSAs.

 The licensee completed both a flood hazard MSA (Reference 7.6) and a seismic hazard MSA (Reference 7.8).
 A regulatory audit was not required (Reference 7.10).
-The NRC staff reviewed the MSA submittals and issued staff assessments (References 7.7 and 7.9) documenting its review.
-Additional information to support the flooding MSA review was obtained through the audit process (Reference 7.10) as noted in the staff assessment.
+The NRC staff reviewed the MSA submittals, and issued staff assessments (References 7.7 and 7.9) documenting its review.
 The NRC staff concluded that the licensee has demonstrated that the mitigation strategies appropriately address the reevaluated hazard conditions.
 Oversight of any changes to existing mitigation strategies, or new strategies, resulting from the MSAs will be included in the longer-term oversight of mitigation strategies through the ROP.